BlockfreieOrg/kat_tutorial/README.md

 If the sender/reciever does not exists then create the sender/reciever.

-In order to implement the Or operatior is introduced.
+To implement the above expression, let's implement the Or operator.

 ```go
 func Or(args ...
 KatExpression) (KatExpression) {